Polarization-Aware DoA Detection Relying on a Single Rydberg Atomic Receiver: Introduction

 \section{Introduction}

 The emerging blueprint for sixth-generation (6G) communications calls for centimeter-level positioning accuracy, sub-millisecond latency and pervasive sensing at millimeter-wave and Terahertz frequencies - a performance that pushes today's electromagnetic (EM) receiver technology to its classical limits.
 Against this backdrop, quantum sensing emerges like dawn-light piercing through the fog of the physical layer designs~\cite{QS-101}.
-In particular, Rydberg atomic receivers exploit the extreme sensitivity of highly-excited alkali atoms to convert incident radio-frequency (RF) fields directly into optical signatures, enabling simultaneous resolution of electric-field amplitude, phase, and polarization information at sub-wavelength scales~\cite{terry-WCM,QS-22,QS-3,QS-31}.
+In particular, Rydberg atomic receivers exploit the extreme sensitivity of highly-excited alkali atoms to convert incident radio-frequency (RF) fields directly into optical signatures, enabling simultaneous resolution of electric-field amplitude, phase, and polarization information at sub-wavelength scales~\cite{terry-WCM,QS-22,QS-3,QS-31,Yuan_2023}.
 This capability of exceeding classical detection theory limits redefines the paradigm of joint multi-dimensional EM parameter extraction.

 Owing to their large electric-dipole moments, highly excited Rydberg atoms lend themselves to coupling resonantly with microwave and Terahertz radiation, allowing them to respond to electric fields across a broad frequency spectrum having extreme sensitivity.
-Under standard-quantum-limit (SQL) conditions, single-cell sensors have reached electric-field noise floors of~$\sim 0.01~{\text{nV/cm/}}\sqrt {{\text{Hz}}} $~\cite{QS-34}, representing a two-order-of-magnitude improvement over the $\sim 1~{\text{nV/cm/}}\sqrt {{\text{Hz}}}$ ceiling of state-of-the-art RF receivers~\cite{QS-39}.
+The high sensitivity of single-cell Rydberg atomic receivers has bee experimentally shown to be on the order of $\mu$V/cm/$\sqrt{\text{Hz}}$ using a standard structure~\cite{QS-3,QS-12,QS-15}.
+This has also been improved to $55~\text{nV/cm/}\sqrt{\text{Hz}}$ based on a superheterodyne structure~\cite{QS-16}, and the employment of the six-wave mixing technique further boosts its sensitivity to $3.98~\text{nV/cm/}\sqrt{\text{Hz}}$~\cite{QS-30}.
+The sensitivity limit of single-cell Rydberg atomic receivers may even reach $\text{pV/cm/}\sqrt{\text{Hz}}$ under standard quantum limit conditions~\cite{QS-31}.
 Optical readout of the Rydberg electromagnetically induced transparency (EIT) or Autler-Townes (AT) response allows simultaneous extraction of the incident field amplitude~\cite{QS-12,QS-15,QS-20,QS-9-TAP-2024,QS-1}, of polarization information~\cite{QS-24,QS-26,QS-54,QS-51}, as well as of both the magnitude and orientation of a magnetic field~\cite{QS-52,QS-53}.
 Introducing an RF local oscillator (LO) further eases the direct recovery of the signal phase~\cite{QS-16,QS-27,QS-28,chen-arxiv,terry-trans}.
 We now provide a concise overview of these operating principles and state-of-the-art advances in the field of wireless sensing.

 \textit{Electric-Field Amplitude Measurement:} The EIT technique is typically employed for microwave metrology.
 When the RF field applied is resonant with the transition frequency between two Rydberg states, the EIT signal exhibits a characteristic splitting phenomenon known as AT splitting~\cite{QS-22}.
 The strength of the electric field can be directly extracted from the AT splitting interval in the EIT spectrum.
 Upon introducing an LO, the atomic system acts as a Rydberg atomic mixer, enabling the EIT/AT effects in Rydberg atoms to demodulate a second, co-polarized RF field.
 The resultant difference frequency, or intermediate frequency, can be optically detected through optically probing the Rydberg atoms~\cite{QS-16,QS-27,QS-28,chen-arxiv,terry-trans}.